maxbickett/twentytwentyobjects/INSTALL.md

 4. **Add the mod** to your load order:
    - In OpenMW Launcher, go to Data Files
-   - Check the box next to `InteractableHighlight.omwscripts`
+   - Check the box next to `TwentyTwentyObjects.omwscripts`

 5. **Launch the game**